-Deep tissue massage uses slower, more forceful strokes to target deeper layers of the muscle and connective tissue within the body.
-The primary goal of deep tissue massage is to alter the structure and muscle restrictions which someone may be experiencing.
-This may present itself in the form of pain or a restricted range of movements.
-A deep tissue massage can be full body, or focused on an area of the body, such as lower limbs or upper body.
+Deep tissue massage uses slower, more focused strokes to target deeper layers of the muscle and connective tissue within the body.
+The primary goal of deep tissue massage is to encourage the muscle and fascia restrictions to release their tension and allow better fluid exchange into the area.
+This in turn reduces any chronic pain and promotes better movement.

 It is a popular myth that deep tissue massage is a ‘hard’ massage, this is not true.
 A more focused treatment would be a more accurate way to describe it.
 It does not require more effort or strength to do, just strong focus and less speed, combined with the interest and fun of ‘problem solving’.

 Sometimes a client describes any kind of strong sensation as ‘pain’.
 It is helpful to clarify what they are actually experiencing, it could be warmth, stretching or even emotions of some sort.

 A popular myth is that there is ‘no pain, no gain’.
 This is untrue.
 If the treatment is very painful, then the massage is being done too fast.
 A slow deep tissue massage should not hurt.
 The line between discomfort and pain can be unclear.
 The deep tissue massage may feel slightly uncomfortable at times, which is when good communication between the client and therapist is crucial.
 I always ask the client to let me know if their levels of discomfort rise above 6 out of 10.
 This gives the client control of their treatment.
 If at any point something begins to feel actively painful, then I would slow down to ensure the soft tissue ‘melts’ sufficiently before moving over the tissue.
 The treatment should ultimately be a therapeutic and relaxing experience.

 Benefits of Deep Tissue Massage